qizhit/fabflix/README.md

 - SSH into the EC2 instance again and perform a fresh Git clone of this project.
 - Use the prepared SQL files to create and populate the MySQL database
 - Use Maven to package the project and deploy the WAR file
 - Once the deployment is complete, the application is accessible via the EC2 instance’s public IP

 ## Demo Video
-A screen recording demo is available here: https://www.youtube.com/watch?v=8VkIdEvpiic
+A screen recording demo is available here:

 The demo shows the application running on an AWS instance and covers all the required functionalities, including navigating between pages and displaying movie and star details.

 ## Team Contributions
-We collaborated on setting up the environment (Tasks 1-5) and worked together on the Movie List Page (MovieListServlet, index.html, and movie-list.js).
+We collaborated on setting up the environment
 Our specific contributions were as follows:
-- Xuan Gu: Developed the Single Movie feature, wrote the README.md file, and created the moviedb database.
+- Xuan Gu: wrote the README.md file, single-movie/star, Payment frame.
-- Qizhi Tian:  Developed the Single Star feature, created the style.css file, and set up the AWS instance.
+- Qizhi Tian: wrote the login functionality, Movie list functionalities,